 You will find that his (Abraham Lincoln’s) political meetings are called by different names in different counties in the State.
 Here they are called Republican meetings, but in old Tazewell, where Lincoln made a speech last Tuesday, he did not address a Republican meeting, but a grand rally of Lincoln men.
 There are very few Republicans there, because Tazewell County is filled with old Virginians and Kentuckians, all of whom are Whigs or Democrats, and if Mr. Lincoln had called an Abolition or Republican meeting there, he would not get many votes……Humanity requires, and Christianity commands that you shall extend to every inferior being and every dependent being all the privileges, immunities and advantages which can be granted to them consistent with the safety of society.
 If you ask me the nature and extent of the privileges, I answer that is a question which the people of each state must decide for themselves.
 Illinois has decided that question for herself.
 We have said that in this state the negro shall not be a slave, nor shall be a citizen.

 The only non-White Washington City and Township resident in the 1850 and 1860 census was Jack Gorin.
-During this pre-emancipation time Washington fell in line with Peoria and statewide demographics in terms of being almost exclusively White.
+During this pre-emancipation time, Washington fell in line with Peoria and statewide demographics as being almost exclusively White.

-In 1865 African-American slaves were freed by the 13th Amendment and the 1853 Black Law was abolished.
+In 1865, the 13th Amendment freed African-American slaves, and the 1853 Black Law was abolished.
 For a few years, mostly in Republican-led communities, Blacks flourished and were accepted into those areas.
-Republicans fresh off the memories of the Civil War continued to fight for African-Americans to gain their foothold.
+Republicans, fresh off the memories of the Civil War, continued to fight for African Americans to gain their foothold.

-In the 1870 census a Black laborer named Jacob Jones was living in Washington with the John Asa Andrews family.
-Here you can start to see the demographics of the entire state of Illinois start to change slightly with the movement of freed slaves northward, with the Black population in the State almost quadrupling from the 1860 Census, yet Central Illinois remains almost exclusively White.
+In the 1870 census, a Black laborer named Jacob Jones lived in Washington with the John Asa Andrews family.
+Here, you can start to see the demographics of the entire state of Illinois start to change slightly with the movement of freed slaves northward, with the Black population in the State almost quadrupling from the 1860 Census, yet Central Illinois remains almost exclusively White.

 January 30, 1879: